BOY SCOUT CAMP - FAQ's

 Whom do I contact if I have questions or issues?

 Camp office is open Monday through Friday from 8:30am-4:30pm.
 In most cases, the Area Director or Team Leader is the best person to talk to because they work closely with your child.
 Since their primary responsibility during the camp day is to supervise campers, please leave a message with our office manager and they will call you back when they have a break.
-Our Camp Directors, Heather Lowthert and CJ Gaddis, as well as our Program Directors, Wyatt Phipps and Emma Lunder are available to assist families.
+Our Camp Directors and Program Directors are available to assist families.

 What happens on rainy days?